snake-charmer-devs/snake-charmer/FAQ.md

 Finally, VMs allow you to set resource usage limits (e.g. on RAM and CPU) that can prevent runaway processes from rendering a machine unusable.

-### What are the advantages of Snake Charmer over Anaconda or Canopy?
+### What are the advantages of Snake Charmer over Anaconda, Canopy or Sage?

-These semi-commercial Scientific Python distributions provide free editions, but you are reliant on the goodwill of a commercial organisation -- and none of the advantages of VMs described above apply to these distros.
+Anaconda and Canopy are Scientific Python distributions providing free editions, but they are dependent on the support of a commercial organisation.
+None of the advantages of VMs described above apply to these distros.
+Sage is open source, run by a non-profit, and available as a VM, but is quite academic and focused largely on pure maths.

-Also, Snake Charmer aims to provide more up-to-date packages.
-At the time of writing, neither Anaconda nor Canopy support Python 3.4.
-And they tend to offer slightly older versions of packages.
+Also, Snake Charmer aims to provide more up-to-date software -- in fact, this is a key goal.
+At the time of writing, neither Sage nor Canopy support Python 3 at all, and Anaconda doesn't support 3.4.
+Package versions are similarly limited.

 ### Are Snake Charmer VMs slow?